Lindt8/Lindt8.github.io/_pages/professional-code-projects.md

 [<u>DCHAIN Tools</u>](https://github.com/Lindt8/DCHAIN-Tools)
 ======
 ### DCHAIN-PHITS output parser/processor and toolkit
-This is a simple Python module containing a collection of functions which serve to automatically process output from the DCHAIN-PHITS code, the nuclide activation, buildup, burnup, and decay code which is coupled to and distributed with the [PHITS](https://phits.jaea.go.jp/) general purpose Monte Carlo particle transport code.
+This is a simple Python module containing a collection of functions which serve to automatically process output from the DCHAIN-PHITS code, the nuclide activation, buildup, burnup, and decay code which is coupled to and distributed with the [<font color="#709E4A">PHITS</font>](https://phits.jaea.go.jp/) general purpose Monte Carlo particle transport code.
 In addition to trivializing DCHAIN output parsing and processing, it has a handful of other useful tools related to DCHAIN.  <!--(*under ongoing development*)-->

 [<font color="#709E4A">[Documentation]</font>](https://lindt8.github.io/DCHAIN-Tools/)